 Later in the day Levi said he was feeling better for Friendsgiving/Soupsgiving at my mom bestie’s.
 It was a delicious, simple and rose-soaked night.

 But I forgot the Thanksgiving Journal.
 So I filled it out this morning, asking Sophie’s and my kids what they are thankful for.

 Now I’m not SAYING I have a favourite child today but let me add that as I was writing in this book, Dawson climbed up and was standing/cackling on the living room side table and Lenayah shoved her used kleenex back into the box…..so…..two might be tied for second place today.

 I can joke about favourite children and messy kitchens and running out of maple syrup (even though it happens like all the time!).
 In retrospect, this life is not what I had planned.
 I thought I would struggle less with marriage, motherhood, my home life.
 I also never expect to genuinely settle into who I am and find a new career path.
 It isn’t what I planned, it is way better.

-I told Conor recently that I was thinking about the Outlander (obviously) and that it had made me so grateful to be born in this county, in this era, in this family.
+I told Conor recently that I was thinking about the Outlander series (obviously) and that it had made me so grateful to be born in this country, in this era, in this family.
 Of course we then reviewed, ‘it’s just a book Shawna, it’s not real life Shawna’ to which I replied, ‘You have two jobs!
 One, take out the garbage and two, to love me like Jamie loved Claire!’.
-His lips curled up with amusement, but clearly his eyes said “Aye Lassie”.
+His lips curled up with amusement, but clearly, his eyes said “Aye Lassie”.